StirArtifact/stir/README.md

 1. The `--data` parameter defaults to `user_data` in the `test` command.
 2. the `test` command uses the self-trained models by default, and
 3. The directory containing intermediate files differs between the two commands.

-## Acquire the data
-The data used in our evaluation and training process can be obtained from [the release page](https://github.com/yuanmt/stir/releases) as a compressed tar archive.
-To use the data, extract the archive to the `data/` directory in the root directory of the artifact.
-If you want to use your own
-data, you can place it in the `data/` directory.
-Each of the file in the `data/` directory should be a plain text file containing tokens and corresponding types of a program, where each line of the file contains a token and its type in the corresponding code file, separated by a tab character.
-The rules for the token and type are as follows.
-- The type tag for variables, constants and functions used in first stage should be their type names.
-- The type label for variables, constants and functions used in second stage should be their type expressions.
-The expression of simple types should be the same as their type names, and the expression of complex types should be enclosed in parentheses and separated by commas, e.g., `struct(int,int)`, `(int,int)->(int)`, `*(int)`.
-- The type tag for any other tokens should be a special type tag which is not a valid type name or type expression to distinguish them from variables, constants and functions, e.g., `O`.
-- As mentioned in the paper, recursive types are not supported in the current version of STIR.
-Therefore, recursive types have to be treated specifically.
-The type label for recursive types should just include the category of the type and ends the list of its children with a `` ` ``, e.g., ``struct(`)``.

-Files longer than 1000 tokens will be ignored in the training process.
-The data used in our evaluation and training process is obtained from
-[GNU](https://www.gnu.org/), processed by a modified version of [Clang](https://clang.llvm.org/).
-Users may create their own data by themselves, as long as the generated data conforms to the above rules.